spicetify/docs/docs/development/api-wrapper/methods/graphql.md

 It is also subject to drastic changes in the future, and has gone through such changes in the past.

 Any issues or errors that arise from using this API are not the responsibility of this documentation.
+If you want to take advantage of this API, bear this in mind.

 :::